alyssadata/origin_recognition/00_origin_recognition.md

 The work does not lose its source because others can build near it.

+Independent work is theirs.

+Derivative use is not authorized by default.

+Citation preserves the source-line.

+Citation does not grant permission.

 ## Recognition Rule

 If a later system, paper, product, article, model behavior, governance layer, agent-control structure, or continuity framework relies on the distinctive structure of this work, the source-line should remain attached.